gregreen/dustmaps/docs/maps.rst

 of the sky north of a declination of -30°.
 The map is probabilistic. containing samples of the reddening along each line of sight.
 The "Bayestar" dust map is inferred from stellar photometry of 800 million stars observed by Pan-STARRS 1, and 2MASS photometry for a quarter of the stars.
+The latest version of Bayestar also makes use of *Gaia* DR2 parallaxes.

 There are three versions of Bayestar, called *Bayestar19*, *Bayestar17* and *Bayestar15* here.
 By default, :code:`dustmaps` will use the latest version,